Coaching is becoming an increasingly popular field, but the psychological theory underlying it is not fully formed.

 Anyone can call themselves a coach, but most people cannot call themselves a psychologist.

-This is an important distinction to make because the regulation of these two words is vast.
-There is currently no authoritarian regulatory body for coaching, and because of this, anyone can set up shop and use the title of coach.
+This is an important distinction to make because the regulation of these two words is strict and specific.
+There is currently no authoritative regulatory body for coaching, and because of this, anyone can set up shop and use the title of coach.